Aplus Framework Docs

 Init

-In the init.php file, initial settings are performed, such as setting the timezone.
+In the init.php file, initial settings are performed, such as setting the error_reporting.

 Constants